A guide to 20 vital restaurant and hospitality terms to elevate your business

 11. Pace rules

 The pace rule refers to the maximum number of guests a restaurant would allow per period.
-The pacing limits will help to gradually spread out the number of reservations without sending guests away and ultimately reducing possible additional revenue.
+The pacing limits will help to gradually spread out the number of reservations ultimately reducing overcrowding and ensuring that guests are not sent away.
 This system will also help to take the pressure off the front and back of the house, ensuring smooth operations and an exceptional guest experience.

 TableCheck's Pace Rule feature empowers restaurants with a powerful tool to manage their tables and control the timing of service, especially during peak periods in the restaurant or whenever there are special events being held at the venue.